ssh88/SeguePerformable/README.md

                profileViewController.user = user
            }
 }
+```

-Notice we no longer use a string as the segue identifier but a SegueIdentifier enum value.
+Notice we no longer use a string as the segue identifier but our new ```SegueIdentifier``` enum value.

 Also the ```sender:``` parameter is no longer needed as we can override our view controller parameters immediately.

-```

-#### The Catch

 There is one caveat to get this working smoothly.
 In ```prepare(for:sender:)``` we have to include the following line: